-The Windows Server 2019 Essentials does what the current version of Windows Server 2016 was designed to do, answering to the needs of small businesses employing between 25 users or uses a total of 50 devices.
+The Windows Server 2019 Essentials does what the current version of Windows Server 2016 was designed to do: answering the needs of small businesses employing between 25 users or using a total of 50 devices.

-For a long time, the small business customers have been embracing cloud services.
-Business premises still need servers as valued assets that help in the operations and applications that are not yet compatible with cloud technology.
+For a long time, small business customers have been embracing cloud services.
+However, business premises still need servers as valued assets that help in supporting the operations that are not yet compatible with cloud technology.

 If you intend to use Windows Server 2019 as a Domain Controller, Windows Server 2019 Essentials must be the only Domain Controller and be flexible enough to run all Flexible Master Operations (FSMO) roles and allow only two-way trusts with other Active Directory Domains.

 The New Approach

-The new Windows Server 2019 Essentials will support new features and hardware such as the Storage Migration Services and System Insights without the inclusion of the Essentials Experience role.
+The new Windows Server 2019 Essentials will support new features and hardware such as Storage Migration Services and System Insights, without the inclusion of the Essentials Experience role.

 - Remote web access to the server